All Episodes

 You are the ultimate juror.

-I'll hope you'll take advantage of it.
+I hope you'll take advantage of it.

 We'll continue.

-I see here's Chucky Schumer again.
+Here's Chucky Schumer again.

-Well, McConnell and Trump, what they wanted to do is never even have the trial and never even uh consider witnesses.
+Well, McConnell and Trump, what they wanted to do is never even have the trial and never even consider witnesses.

-They wanted to dismiss it originally.
+They wanted to dismiss it originally because of the pressure you're talking about.

 It pushed, they had to kick the can down the road and delay the issues of witnesses.

-I think we made progress the last few days in the focus on witnesses yesterday when I offered those amendments, and the Republicans had to vote on them, and their constituents saw exactly where they were.
+I think we made progress the last few days in the focus on witnesses yesterday when I offered those amendments and the Republicans had to vote on them and their constituents saw exactly where they were.

-We made more progress today, and it's going to be a process.
+We made more progress today and it's going to be a process.

-Do I am I certain we'll succeed?
+Am I certain we'll succeed?

 Far from it.